sfackler/rust-postgres/README.md

 [TIMESTAMP and TIMESTAMPTZ](http://www.postgresql.org/docs/9.1/static/datatype-datetime.html)
 support is provided optionally by the `time` feature, which adds `ToSql` and `FromSql` implementations for `time`'s `Timespec` type.

-## Development
-Like Rust itself, Rust-Postgres is still in the early stages of development, so don't be surprised if APIs change and things break.
-If something's not working properly, file an issue or submit a pull request!